 The primary duty of the Director of Web and New Media is to manage and lead the Office of Web and New Media and provide system-wide leadership in planning, organizing, and directing the design, functionality, and security of the University’s web site.
 The Director of Web and New Media oversees the coordinated development, communication, and implementation of web projects, policies, and procedures and accessibility of the University’s web site for all users.
-The Director of Web and New Media assures the Office of Web and New Media collaborates with web developers, web users, and the Web Advisory Committee to understand and meet the information needs of users, provide research and adoption of effective design strategies, and provide resources and consulting services.
+The Director of Web and New Media assures the Web and New Media department collaborates with web developers, web users, and the Web Advisory Committee to understand and meet the information needs of users, provide research and adoption of effective design strategies, and provide resources and consulting services.

 Education: A Bachelors degree in an information technology field or a design discipline utilizing state-of-the-art technology is required.
 A Master’s degree in one of the above disciplines is preferred.

 Experience: At least three years of technology project management experience or three years of experience developing web sites that addressed issues of security, design, architecture, integration, and accessibility is required.
 Experience at an institution of higher education is preferred.

 Skills: The ability to effectively communicate and collaborate with diverse constituencies with varying levels of technical knowledge is required.
 Effective interpersonal, organizational and team building skills are required.
 Strong verbal and written communication skills are required.
 Strong and current technical skills are required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 An understanding of accessibility issues related to disabled users is preferred.